 - Local Authority Collaboration.
 Working more closely with local authorities in view of the government’s scrapping of the Housing Revenue borrowing cap

 - National Housing Crisis.
-Collaborating together with other Social Landlords and lobbying government to work towards overcoming the national housing crisis.
+Collaborating with other Social Landlords and lobbying government to work towards overcoming the national housing crisis.

 Strategic Supplier Partnership Working